-We have calculated overall materiality in line with gross income, as is recognised as an appropriate measure for an entity with financial transactions of AiBs type including predominantly non-central government income streams.
-As this is our second year of the audit, and taking into account the context of AiB's activities we feel it is appropriate to set our materiality benchmark to 1.6%.
+We have calculated overall materiality in line with gross expenditure, as is recognised as a common measure in the public sector.
+This is in line with prior year.
+As this is our second year of the audit, and taking into account the level of errors and adjustments in prior year, and the context of the SEPA's activities we feel it is appropriate to increase our materiality benchmark to 1.6% (was 1% in 2016/17).
 Under our audit methodology we typically set materiality within the benchmark range of 0.5% up to 2%.